spikeekips/source-over-ssh/README.rst

 repository.

 .. note ::
-    when you run `sso` as non-root user, you wil not use the default ssh port,
+    when you run `sos` as non-root user, you wil not use the default ssh port,
     22. in this case, there are some problems with `svn`, using command line svn client you can not set the different port other than 22 directly, so you need some tip, adding the followings to the ``.ssh/config`` file from your